 Peter Mayer's Testimony before the US Supreme Court

-Peter Mayer's pre-filed direct testiony on behalf of Georgia in FL v.
-GA 142 Original offers opinions regarding the overal reasonalbleness of M&I water use and the scope and effectiveness of Georgia's water conservation efforts in the Apalachicola-Chattahoochee-Flint River Basin.
+Peter Mayer's pre-filed direct testimony on behalf of Georgia in FL v.
+GA 142 Original offers opinions regarding the overall reasonalbleness of M&I water use and the scope and effectiveness of Georgia's water conservation efforts in the Apalachicola-Chattahoochee-Flint River Basin.

 Peer Review of the Metropolitan Water District of Southern California